 With respect to production, this printer puts out 22 pages per minute printing black and 18 pages per minute printing color, which is more than enough for most small businesses.
 With the HP subscription, the running costs stay relatively low.
 And the 9015e also offers great connectivity options using Wi-Fi, ethernet, and USB.
 The only downside to this model is the single paper input source, which could slow things down in a busy office.

-Best Portable Printer: HP OfficeJet 250 All-in-One Portable Printer
+Best Portable: HP OfficeJet 250 All-in-One Portable Printer

 Why It Made The Cut: The OfficeJet 250 lets you take your business on the road with scanning, copying, and easy connectivity from almost anywhere.